pablop16n/web-docs-scorer/README.md

 | bad_chars_score | ratio of bad characters: emojis, non word punctuation, separators, etc. | 0 - 1 |
 | repeated_score | ratio of repeated segments | 0 - 1 |

-A detailed description of how we compute these subscores is given in section [Computing subscores](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#computing-subscores).
+A detailed description about these subscores is given in section [Computing subscores](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#computing-subscores).

-From the subscores, we compute the **quality_score** which provides a single score for each document on a 0-to-10 scale in which good documents should be found between 5 and 10 and bad documents, under 5.
+The **quality_score** will be computed using these subscores.

 ### Computing the quality_score

 processed with: `crawled_text_qualifier.valorate_text()`

-The quality score takes the previous set of subscores and uses them as follows:
+The quality score takes the above described set of subscores computed over a document and uses them as follows:

 1. First, a **basic score** is obtained by adding the subscores that represent positive aspects of the document content: the _language_score_ to which we give a weigth of 80% (`language_score * 0.8`), the _big_segments_score_ and the _largest_segments_score_.